On the Parameterised Complexity of Induced Multipartite Graph Parameters: Hardness Results

 \begin{flushleft}

 \end{flushleft}

 We shall prove that this problem is \mbox{\textsc{W[1]}-hard}.
 To achieve this, we show a reduction from the maximum stable set problem, which is known to be \mbox{\textsc{W[1]}-complete}~\cite{downey1999parameterized}.
-Recall that $\alpha(G)$ denotes the order of a maximum stable set in the graph $G$.
+A \emph{stable set} (also called an independent set) in a graph $G$ is a set of vertices with no edges between them.
+The \emph{independence number} $\alpha(G)$ of a graph $G$ is the order of a largest stable set in $G$.
 The maximum stable set problem is defined as follows.

 \begin{flushleft}

 \end{flushleft}

 We now state and prove our main hardness result. \begin{theorem} \textsc{Induced $k$-Partite Subgraph Parameter} is \mbox{\emph{\textsc{W[1]}-hard}} for any induced multipartite graph parameter. \end{theorem}